gonzalesluisfrancisco/daq_gert/README.md

-This driver currently requires a kernel patch to gain direct SPI access at the kernel level with an optional cs_change_usecs patch to spi.c and spi.h needed to reduce delays in cs_change=true transfers comment out #define CS_CHANGE_USECS in the daq_gert.c source if you don't use this patch
+This driver currently requires a kernel patch to gain direct SPI access at the kernel level with an optional cs_change_usecs patch to spi.c and spi.h needed to reduce delays in cs_change=true transfers comment out #define CS_CHANGE_USECS in the daq_gert.c source if you don't use this part of the patch

  * git clone https://github.com/raspberrypi/linux.git in /usr/src for the latest
  * linux kernel source tree